-This lead us to believe our presses hadn't registered, when it fact the SmartWatch 2 was just taking its time.
-This made usage slightly frustrating as quickly checking a message suddenly took longer than getting our phone out.
+This lead me to believe my presses hadn't registered, when it fact the Smartwatch 2 was just taking its time.
+This made usage slightly frustrating as quickly checking a message suddenly took longer than getting my phone out.

 Along the top of the display is a slender notifications bar displaying the time, clock and Bluetooth symbol, and like in Android you can pull this down to see your latest notifications.

-There's no quick settings or additional widgets on show here, basically because there's no space, and to be honest we didn't really expect anything else to be hidden in here.
+There's no quick settings or additional widgets on show here, basically because there's no space, and to be honest I didn't really expect anything else to be hidden in here.

-Bluetooth can be toggled on and off here, but as we've already mentioned in this review turning it off will see the connection ended between the SmartWatch 2 and your smartphone.
+Bluetooth can be toggled on and off here, but as I've already mentioned in this review turning it off will see the connection ended between the SmartWatch 2 and your smartphone.

 The pin only activates after 5 minutes pass since you last interacted with the SmartWatch 2, it won't automatically engage as soon as you lock the device - so keep that in mind.